srid/emanote.obelisk/README.md

 Clone the source, and read `./doc/Development.md`

-## When will it be released?
+## Demo

-I plan to move srid.ca to use emanote by end of Feb.
-My private Zettelkasten already is using emanote.
+My public wiki is running on Emanote: https://w.srid.ca/

 ## Talk about it